rido-min/IoTHubMQTTBrokerPreviewSamples/README.md

   az extension add --source 'https://topicspaceapp.blob.core.windows.net/files/azure_iot-255.255.3-py3-none-any.whl'
   ```
   For more details on the Azure IoT extension for Azure CLI see [here](https://github.com/Azure/azure-iot-cli-extension).
+7. For all the scenarios below we have provided dotnet and python sample code.
+Microsoft SDK to interact with the broker will be provided in the next release.
+Current samples use existing MQTT libraries and include helper functions that can be used in your own applications.
+We are providing sample code in Python using the Paho MQTT client and .NET with MQTTnet.
+To connect to hub, the clients must follow the new authentication guidelines, once the client is connected regular pub/sub operations will work (**TODO** LINK info on connect packet).
+The samples use authentication based on SharedAccessKeys.

 ### Quickstart